If you are a word nerd, like me, you will appreciate this video, shared with me by an editor and fellow nerd.

-I’m aware of several men who have read my book.
-Most of them related to me, or linked to me in some way, and they read the book out of support for me.
+At least a handful of men have read my book.
+Most of them are related to me, or linked to me in some way, and they read the book out of support for me.
 Which is fantastic and I love them for it.
 And I certainly want my own boys to grow up and read my books someday.

 And why couldn’t they?